To learn more, check out this white paper on analytical optimization in anyLogistix.

 Transportation

 Analytical optimization is one of the best techniques for dealing with such problems — it is fast, works well with large amounts of data, and provides answers to the network-level questions.
 This is true in cases when you don’t need to consider operational logic, randomness, and dynamics.
-In anyLogistix supply chain modeling software there are several optimization experiments that help improve your logistics network:
+In anyLogistix supply chain modeling software, there are two experiments that combined will help optimize your logistics network: Greenfield Analysis and Network Optimization.

 There are, however, supply chain problems that can’t be solved merely through optimization, such as safety stock estimation, risk assessment, and determining how processes within a facility may influence a whole logistics network, to name a few.
 To consider the real-time network dynamics, randomness, and specific site-related rules of the supply chain, you need dynamic simulation modeling.